AventusDAO/avn-gateway-api/README.md

 `Authorization': bearer <awtToken>`

 **REQUEST PARAMS** \
-`accountId` *[required]* - a string representing the public key or SS58 address of the account to check for AVT balance
+`accountId` *[required]* - a string representing the public key or SS58 address of the account to check

 **EXAMPLE**
 ```